Get experience while making an impact

 I don't have much experience.
 Can I still apply?

 Don't get us started on the chicken-and-egg problem with needing experience to get experience.
 We recognize that every pro developer or designer has once been in the position of seeking project experiences to refine their skills.
 Everyone starts somewhere.
-We see our opportunities as learning experiences, and encourage anyone interested in tech, design, and creating social impact to apply.
+We see our opportunities as learning opportunities, and encourage anyone interested in tech, design, and creating social impact to apply.
+Our team members come from a range of backgrounds, class years, and majors.

 How will I be evaluated and matched to a project team and mentor?